henki-robotics/robotics_essentials_ros2/3-create_ros_2_package/README.md

 ### package.xml
 Contains metadata for your package, such as maintainer name and package description.
-Also, all the necessary package dependencies should be added here.
+Also, all the necessary package dependencies should be added here, such as existing core ROS packages or dependencies to your other ROS packages.

-## Run your newly create node
+## Run your newly created node
 As the final step, let's test that your newly created ROS 2 node works correctly.
 Run: